What credit score do you need for car finance?

 1. Hire purchase

-With hire purchase (HP), customers put down a deposit and make monthly payments until the loan amount (with interest) is repaid.
-After this, the customer becomes the rightful owner.
+With hire purchase, you pay a deposit and make monthly payments until the total loan amount, including interest, is settled.
+Once you complete the payments, you become the car's owner.

 2. Personal contract purchase